berkingurcan/tavukcivciv-ETHGlobal-Singapore24/README.md

 This project implements a decentralized two-factor authentication (2FA) system using Fhenix.
 By integrating Time-based One-Time Passwords (TOTP) and Fully Homomorphic Encryption (FHE), we provide a secure and decentralized method for user authentication and transaction authorization without relying on centralized servers.

 **_Note:_** The Project is not complete with smooth UI.
-OTP Randomness is pseudo.
+UI integration has problems.
+OTP Randomness and generation is pseudo.
 UI is not complete.
+Contracts are not the best version.

 ---